Live Home 3D Workspace

 The Miscellaneous Tab

 Show Welcome window on start-up opens the Welcome window when you launch the program.
-This window gives you the access to the online store.
+This window gives you access to the online store.

 Show Project Gallery on start-up opens the Project Gallery when you launch the program.
-In the Project Gallery, can choose to open a sample project, one of your templates, or one of your recent projects.
+In the Project Gallery, you can choose to open a sample project, one of your templates, or one of your recent projects.

 Animate Library 3D Preview by default turns on or off the automatic rotation of a 3D object selected in the preview of the object library.
 You can activate and deactivate the rotation directly in the preview.

 The Autosave modified projects option allows the program to automatically save a copy of a project to the same folder.
 If the program quits unexpectedly, when you start the program next time, it will open the autosaved copy of the project.